 This is a chance for you to show your academic strengths during your interview and to also honestly admit some things you could improve on.
-Everyone has areas in which they excel and areas that they can improve; the interviewer wants an honest answer about your strengths and weaknesses, so they can decide if their school is a good fit for you.
+Everyone has areas in which they excel and areas in which they can improve.
+The interviewer wants an honest answer about your strengths and weaknesses so they can decide if their school is a good fit for you.
 When talking about your strengths, don’t be shy.
 You don’t need to brag, but if you’re a gifted writer and you’ve started your own blog, or if you’re extremely organized and manage your time well, tell the interviewer!
 When talking about your weaknesses, make sure you talk about how you want to work on your weaknesses, and try to talk about how you think their school can help you improve those areas of weakness.

 5. Do you have any questions for me?